composer/packagist/README.md

 Requirements
 ------------

-- MySQL for the main data store
+- MySQL for the main data store, with strict mode disabled (MySQL 5.7+ enables it by default)
 - Redis for some functionality (favorites, download statistics)
 - git/svn/hg depending on which repositories you want to support